Donaldttt/fuzzyy/README.md

 - FuzzyFiles uses find command in unix (if not found it will use vim's glob function, which is blocking) or powershell's Get-ChildItem in windows.
 (if [fd](https://github.com/sharkdp/fd) is installed, it will be used)
 - Patterns defined in `wildignore` option are excluded from the search.
+Patterns ending with `\*` are treated as directories.

 ## Navigation